Hope /hōp/ noun a feeling of expectation and desire for a certain thing to happen

 When families come to the Center for Family Involvement for guidance, most of them are looking for hope.
 Something to cling to during a dark time.

-In 2019, CFI is exploring what hope means to us.
-We are going to share our stories and want you to share with us.
-What does hope mean to you?
+Hope is very personal.
+We reached out to staff members and asked: What does hope mean to you?
 Where do you find hope?
 What do you do when you feel hopeless?

 We begin this exploration with CFI’s co-founder Dana Yarbrough.
 She is the Community Support Specialist for the Partnership for People with Disabilities.
 She also serves as the Assistant Director of Strategic Initiatives.
 Perhaps most importantly she is a mother to Brooke.
 Dana’s pregnancy with her only child was cut short at 5 months and thrust her into a sort of alternate parenting universe from what anyone expects or dreams of; giving her a unique perspective which has provided her with the tools to help countless other families.